Brian Brohm is in his third season as co-offensive coordinator and quarterbacks coach. He was hired Jan. 2, 2017.

 Offensive Line Coach

-At WKU in 2016, Williams' line helped protect a proficient Hilltopper offense that averaged 45.5 points, 336.8 passing yards and 523.1 total yards per game.
-WKU's line allowed merely 22 sacks on 471 passing attempts (one every 21.4 attempts).
-Senior left tackle Forrest Lamp, a two-time first team All-Conference USA selection, was named a third team All-American by the Associated Press.
-Classmate Max Halpin joined Lamp with first team all-conference honors.
+Williams came to Purdue after spending the 2016 season as the offensive line coach at Western Kentucky.
+The Hilltoppers averaged 45.5 points, 336.8 passing yards and 523.1 total yards per game.
+Williams’ line allowed merely 22 sacks on 471 passing attempts (one every 21.4 attempts).
+Offensive tackle Forrest Lamp, a two-time first-team All-Conference USA selection, was named a third-team All-American.
+Center Max Halpin also earned first-team all-conference honors.

 At Findlay, where he was the offensive coordinator and line coach from 2002 to 2004 and recruiting coordinator from 2000 to 2004, Williams directed an offense that finished 11th in the nation among Division II schools in rushing in 2004 (246 yards per game) and 18th in rushing (219) and 29th in total offense (405) in 2002.
 The 2002 team went 9-2, was ranked No. 25 in the country and allowed merely 15 sacks.

 Offensive Graduate Assistant